ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

 ## Expand the tutorial
 Want to add to or change this tutorial?
 Here are some ideas:
 1. Add search capabilities to, e.g., wildcard search or search for event durations ("give me all events longer than 8 hours").
-2. Use the Compose PostgreSQL or MySQL service instead of {{site.data.keyword.dashdbshort}}.
+2. Use {{site.data.keyword.databases-for-postgresql}} instead of {{site.data.keyword.dashdbshort}}.
+The [GitHub repository for this Slackbot tutorial](https://github.com/IBM-Cloud/slack-chatbot-database-watson) already has code to support {{site.data.keyword.databases-for-postgresql}}.
 3. Add a weather service and retrieve forecast data for the event date and location.
 4. Export event data as iCalendar **.ics** file.
 5. Connect the chatbot to Facebook Messenger.